parttimehacker/new_pi_desktop/README.md

 key_mgmt=WPA-PSK
 }
 ```
-- Unmount the SD card; insert into your Raspberry Pi and boot.
+- Unmount the SD card, insert into your Raspberry Pi and boot.
 I like to use a monitor and keyboard/mouse combination for the initial setup and then use VNC.

 # Configuring Your Raspberry Pi

+A default configuraiton dialog will start on the first boot of your new SD card.
+You will be required to setup the following.

 * Select country, language, timezone and language
 * Enter a password
 * Select your wireless network (if applicable)
-* Update software
+* Update the desktop OS image software
+* Reboot

 - Login as **pi** and execute raspi-config to set up the following